 The stick is flattened on one side to provide better friction when being rubbed vigorously over the groove on the base wood.

 This is harder than it looks for small hands and arms – our wild kids quickly learnt not to simply smash the stones down as all the seeds were bashed away.

-The flour was mixed with a little water and heated to make bread, literally in the hot ashes of the fire – the burnt crusts were never eaten by our ancestors.
+The homemade flour was mixed with a little water and heated to make bread, literally in the hot ashes of the fire – the burnt crusts were never eaten by our ancestors.

 Let me know if you have any simple and easy stone age activities we could add to the list.